blucz/beprepared/README.md

 It is not a goal of this project to help people preparing pre-training datasets with millions or billions of images.
 That would require a fundamentally more complex distributed architecture and would make it significantly more difficult for the community to work with and improve this tool.

+This project is developed on 24GB GPUs, and is not optimized for smaller GPUs.
+We welcome patches that make this software more friendly to smaller GPUs.
+Most likely this will involve tuning batch sizes or using quantized models.

+It is currently not a goal of beprepared to support multiple humans collaborating on a data set, but we may look into this in the future.

 ## Roadmap